evotodi/password-meter-bundle/README.md

 ## Contributions
 Contributions are very welcome!

-Please create detailed issues and PRs.
+Please create detailed issues and pull requests.

 ## Licence
 This package is free software distributed under the terms of the [MIT license](LICENSE).